-This section provides information on matters affecting residents in our Community.
+This section provides information on matters affecting residents in the Kawerau community.

-If you cannot find what you need in these pages, please contact the Council on 07 306 9009 or alternatively have your say by completing one of our online forms.
+If you cannot find what you need in these pages, please phone us on (07) 306 9009 or have your say by completing one of our online forms.

 Over the years, Council has endeavoured to recognise members of the Kawerau community who have made significant contributions to the success of the community.
 This process has now been formalised into a Council Policy, Community Awards 28 kB

 There are four categories for these Awards:

 Inaugural presentation of community awards